FolkSite/GiantAdPush/README.md

 ![tv](giant-tv.jpeg)

-##Create Giant Add Chunk "mxg-ad-content"
+##Create Giant Ad Chunk "mxg-ad-content"

 1. Use the file *"mxg_wrapper.html"* to create your chunk